Adam-JunweiLi/ALevel-CS-AS/README.md

 # ALevel-CS-AS
-This is repository contains some materials about Cambridge International AS Computer science Course
+The repository contains some materials about Cambridge International AS Computer science Course